Best winter cycling gloves 2023, and how to keep hands warm in the coldest months

 Reasons to avoid

-We really rated these Specialized Prime Series Thermal gloves for a more of a mild winter option, ideal for the late autumn and early spring riding in changeable conditions.
+We really rated these Specialized Prime Series Thermal gloves for a more of a mild winter option, ideal for late autumn and early spring riding in changeable conditions.

-On test we found the cuff really well done, with it's Velcro adjustable closure a break from the current trend of just stretchy.
-It allows you to fine tune the fit, without adding additional bulk, allowing the cuff to be over or under your jacket/ jersey sleeve.
+On test, we found the cuff really well done, with its Velcro adjustable closure a break from the current trend of just stretchy.
+It allows you to fine-tune the fit, without adding additional bulk, allowing the cuff to be over or under your jacket/ jersey sleeve.

 Their lightweight nature affords great breathability, especially on the days when it's a colder start and then warms up (or vice versa), although if your hands do get hot the Specialized Prime Series Thermal Gloves are light and packable enough to stash in a pocket.

-The only real down side is their lower temperature range limitation, meaning that it's likely that you'll have to invest in something like the Rapha Pro Team Winter Gloves, or even the Rapha Deep Winter gloves for real freezing rides.
+The only real downside is their lower temperature range limitation, meaning that it's likely that you'll have to invest in something like the Rapha Pro Team Winter Gloves, or even the Rapha Deep Winter gloves for real freezing rides.

 Does owning a pair of winter cycling gloves make a difference?